 So why are these larger entities collapsing?
 Here is a quick summary I believe in no particular order:

 Don’t panic!
 It’s not all doom & gloom!
-There is light amongst this darkness, unfortunately / fortunately it’s not Eskom (That is another story for another time)
+There is light amongst this darkness, unfortunately/ fortunately it’s not Eskom (That is a story for another time).

 Above and beyond the SME drive, there are dials being moved in the right direction with removing these “fraternities” “Business Community Forums” and leveling the playing field for the rest, again it might just be new overloads but it is a change and change is as good as a holiday right?